 As of June 30, 2021, the Company's Properties include six (6) real estate properties.
-These are known as Solaris One, Ayala North Exchange, Teleperformance Cebu, the Laguna Technopark Lots, and The 30th, via freehold (i.e., which are owned by the Company), and McKinley Exchange, via leasehold (i.e., which is leased by the Company).
+These are known as Solaris One, Ayala North Exchange, Teleperformance Cebu, the Laguna Technopark Lots, and The 30^{th,} via freehold (i.e., which are owned by the Company), and McKinley Exchange, via leasehold (i.e., which is leased by the Company).
 The Company's property portfolio consists of four commercial buildings in Metro Manila, one commercial building in Metro Cebu, and four (4) parcels of land in Laguna, Philippines, which all meet the Company's investment criteria.
-The lands on which the buildings are built are not owned by the Company but are subject of long-term, arms-length land lease agreements between the Company and the legal owners thereof - Ayala Land for Solaris One,, McKinley Exchange, Teleperformance Ceby and The 30thTeleperformance Cebu, HLC Development Corp., for a wholly-owned Subsidiary of the Sponsor, for Ayala North Exchange, and MBS Development Corp. for The 30th.
+The lands on which the buildings are built are not owned by the Company but are subject of long-term, arms-length land lease agreements between the Company and the legal owners thereof - Ayala Land for Solaris One,, McKinley Exchange, Teleperformance Cebu and The 30thTeleperformance Cebu, HLC Development Corp.,11 a wholly-owned Subsidiary of the Sponsor, for Ayala North Exchange, and MBS Development Corp. for The 30th.
 The lease rates for the lease of McKinley Exchange, and the land-leases over the land on which the Properties stand are all entered into at arms-length.

 In 2006, the Company, in conjunction with Ayala Land, agreed to develop a building on a parcel of land owned by the latter.
 This project later became known as Solaris One.
 The Company has owned the building since its construction.
 Ayala North Exchange was previously owned by the Sponsor and was acquired by the Company pursuant to a Deed of Assignment effective on October 5, 2018.
 On January 31, 2020, the Company entered into a Contract of Lease with the Sponsor for the lease of McKinley Exchange which lease commenced on February 1, 2020.
+As undertaken during its initial public offering, the Company purchased Teleperformance Cebu from ALO Prime Realty Corp., a wholly-owned Subsidiary of the Sponsor, through a Deed of Absolute Sale dated September 15, 2020, which became effective October 1, 2020.
 Pursuant to the respective Deeds of Absolute Sale for the Laguna Technopark Lots and The 30th, the Company acquired the economic interests over the Properties since January 1, 2021.
 See the section entitled "Certain Agreements relating to The Company and the Properties - Description of the Agreements to Acquire the Properties" for a more detailed description of the Company's acquisition of the Properties.

-For an explanation of how certain historical opefit data relating to the Properties, see the section entitled "Management's Discussion and Analysis of Financial Conditions and Results of Operations".
+For an explanation of how certain historical profit data relating to the Properties, see the section entitled "Management's Discussion and Analysis of Financial Conditions and Results of Operations".